DrThomasAger/smile/README.md

 **Just copy and paste the quick start example into one of the chats above, or check [here](#portability-and-compatibility) for alternative options.**

+### Development & Testing Status

+***(: Smile*** emerged from extensive prompt engineering work across multiple systems and models.
+The patterns documented here represent what consistently worked for me in practice.

+**What I’ve validated through testing**:

+- Cross-model compatibility: tested on Claude (all versions), GPT-4/4.5/5, Gemini, Mistral, DeepSeek, and Kimi
+- Name tags produce approximately consistent instruction-following across multiple turns, compared to significant variance without structure
+- Separating prompt language markedly reduces response variance from instructed format.
+- The same ***(: Smile*** prompts work across different models without modification

+**What’s not yet complete**:

+- Systematic benchmark suite with statistical significance testing
+- Published quantified performance metrics
+- Community replication studies to confirm these results generalize

+I’m sharing ***(: Smile*** now because the practical benefits have been substantial enough in my work that others should have access to these patterns.
+The formal benchmarking infrastructure is a priority on the roadmap.
+If you test these approaches and observe different results—whether better or worse—please open an issue.
+That data strengthens the framework for everyone.

+**To validate for yourself**: Copy any example from this repository into your preferred LLM.
+Run it multiple times with the ***(: Smile*** structure, then run equivalent unstructured versions.
+Compare the consistency of outputs, format compliance, and instruction-following across runs.
+The difference should be observable within 5-10 trials per approach.
+If you have metrics, tasks or benchmarks, see how reformatting into ***(: Smile*** sections increases performance.

+Don't know how to write excellent, performant prompts yet?
+Let's chat!

 # Prompt Engineering With A (: Smile

 In ***(: Smile*** we define structure using brackets mixed with natural text.
 This is operational syntax which can be used in any text prompt to an LLM.